 The Cape Otway area with its abundance of resources and tradition makes it an area of high cultural and archaeological significance.
 Archaeological survey reports have documented tool making sites, midden sites and

-At the Lightstation precinct we deliver native plant talks focusing on the cultural heritage of the people Indigenous to Cape Otway and the sources of food and medicinal use of plants they used in the past.
-Through this avenue we aim to share insights and understandings of a rich, ancient and continuing culture.
+At the Lightstation precinct we deliver educational talks focusing on the cultural heritage of the people Indigenous to Cape Otway and the sources of food and medicinal use of plants they used in the past.
+Through this avenue we aim to share educational insights into the history of a rich, ancient and continuing culture.

-Opened in September 2010 and hand created mainly by local Indigenous people in consultation with elders and Parks Victoria, the area includes a Meeting Hut, a Keeping Place, a Billabong Sculpture and a protected nature walk.
+Opened in September 2010 and hand created mainly by local Indigenous people in consultation with elders and Parks Victoria, the area includes a Talking Hut, a Keeping Place, a Billabong Sculpture and a protected nature walk.
 The Talking Hut and its surrounds are operated as an educational resource by Cape Otway Lightstation as part of our wider historical interpretation of the Lightstation Heritage Precinct.

-The Meeting Hut is a contemporary and artistic creation of a traditional Talking hut or
+The Talking Hut is a contemporary and artistic creation of a traditional Talking hut or

 In 1997 the Victorian Archaeological Survey investigation reported numerous midden and tool-making sites at Cape Otway.

 Middens on Cape Otway reveal the varied diet of the Gadubanud.
 Most middens contain fragments of turban shells, abalone, periwinkle, elephant fish, chiton, beaked mussel and limpets.
 Eels and ducks were also eaten.

 New Zealand spinach was a common vegetable and many tubers and berries were available.
 Bark canoes were used in the rivers, lakes, estuaries and along the coast.
 Early ship’s logs reported Indigenous people sailing close to shore in this region.
 (Pascoe & Harwood 1997)